JetBrains/intellij-sdk-docs/basics/action_system.md

 These objects can be created through calls to the `ActionManager.createActionPopupMenu()` and `createActionToolbar()` methods.
 To get a Swing component from such an object, call the respective `getComponent()` method.

-If an action toolbar is attached to a specific component (for example, a panel in a tool window), call `ActionToolbar.setTargetComponent()` and pass the instance of the related component as a parameter.
+If an action toolbar is attached to a specific component (for example, a panel in a tool window), call `ActionToolbar.setTargetComponent()` and pass the related component's instance as a parameter.
-Setting the target ensures that the state of the toolbar buttons depends on the state of the related component, and not on the current focus location within the IDE frame.
+Setting the target ensures that the toolbar buttons' state depends on the state of the related component, not on the current focus location within the IDE frame.